Is there a difference between being laid off and being fired?

 Termination can be involuntary (you were fired or laid off) or it can be voluntary (you quit or retire or complete a contract).

-What if you were fired or laid off for the wrong reasons?
+What if I was fired or laid off for the wrong reasons?

-There are instances when you are “fired” or “laid off” for discriminatory reasons—like pregnancy, parental status, gender, sexual orientation, age, or disability—under the guise of poor performance or downsizing.
+Discrimination in the workplace is very real, and sometimes people are fired or laid off for discriminatory reasons—like race, pregnancy, parental status, gender, sexual orientation, age, or disability—under the guise of poor performance or downsizing.
+This is called wrongful termination or wrongful dismissal.

 You might tell your boss you’re expecting only to be “let go” a month later because of a “reorg” (even though no one else is laid off).
 You might notice that you and several colleagues over the age of 40 are fired because of “poor performance” even though your numbers are stellar.

-If you’ve been terminated for reasons like these (or believe you have), and you may have legal recourse.
-Contact the Equal Employment Opportunity Commission (EEOC) or a private attorney to discuss your options.
+Armed with your evidence, contact the Equal Employment Opportunity Commission (EEOC) or a private employment attorney to discuss your options.

 Laid off vs. fired: how to explain it in an interview